Secular stagnation: Definition

 The term secular stagnation refers to a market economy with a chronic (secular or long-term) lack of demand.
 Historically, a booming economy with low unemployment and high GDP growth (i.e., an economy at or above capacity) would generate inflation in wages and products.
 However, an economy facing secular stagnation behaves as if it is operating below capacity, even when the economy appears to be booming; inflation does not appear.
 In a healthy economy, if household savings exceed business investments, interest rates fall; lower interest rates stimulate spending and investment, which bring savings and investments into balance.
 However, an economy facing secular stagnation may require an interest rate below zero to bring savings and investment into balance.
 The surplus of savings over investment may be generating price appreciation in financial assets or real estate.
 For example, the U.S. had low unemployment but low inflation in the years leading up to the Great Recession, although a massive housing bubble developed.

 The idea of secular stagnation dates back to the Great Depression, when some economists feared that the United States had permanently entered a period of low growth.
 The Economist explained in 2018 that many factors may contribute to secular stagnation, by either driving up savings or reducing investment.
 Households paying down debt (i.e., deleveraging) increase savings and are spending less; businesses react to the lack of demand by investing less.
 This was a major factor in the slow U.S. GDP growth during 2009-2012 following the Great Recession.
-Another possible cause is income inequality, which shifts more money to the wealthy, who tend to save it rather than spend it, thus increasing savings and perhaps driving up financial asset prices.
-Aging populations (which spend less per capita) and a slowdown in productivity may also reduce investment.
+Another cause is income inequality, which shifts more money to the wealthy, who hoard it rather than spend it, thus increasing savings, driving up financial asset prices, and causing a liquidity trap.
+Aging populations (which spend less per capita) and a slowdown in productivity may also increase savings.
 Central banks face a difficult dilemma; do they raise interest rates to ward off inflation (e.g., implement monetary policy austerity) assuming the economy is in a cyclical boom, or assume the economy (even if temporarily booming) is in secular stagnation and therefore take a more stimulative approach?